 This small island has big surprises in it. with all wondering attractions, and traditional hostels, Hormoz is a paradise for backpacking in Iran.
 Taking a walk around Hormoz is like sliding in a rainbow.
 Each zone of this tiny island something wonderful is waiting for you:

 - Red shores with edible sand:

 The soil of this shore has a high amount of iron oxide in it, which gives a great reddish view to a whole shore.
 The locals use this nice soil in a flavoring sauce named “Sooragh”.
-In another corner of Hormoz, exists a shiny shore with silver glitter sand which makes this spot a perfect one for backpacking in Iran.
+In another corner of Hormoz Island, exists a shiny shore with silver glitter sand which makes this spot a perfect one for backpacking in Iran.